JacobeCode/Machine-Learning-Models-Research/README.md

 ### Content

-This repository contains research connected to Machine Learning project classes done with cooperation with Tymoteusz Macewicz.
-The project is divided in three parts:
+This repository contains research connected to Machine Learning project classes done in cooperation with Tymoteusz Macewicz.
+The project is divided into three parts:
 - Extra Tress - done by Jakub Gucik - research, training and test of Extra Trees algorithm
 - SVM - done by Tymoteusz Macewicz - research, training and test of SVMs
 - report - done by both authors covering all performed tasks, experiments and results

-The aim of this project was to examin two different algorithms/models in the task of audio classification - precisely classification of instruments.
+The aim of this project was to examine two different algorithms/models in the task of audio classification - precisely classification of instruments.

 ### Requirements